mrexodia/AStyleHelper/README.md

 # AStyleHelper

-AStyleHelper is a very simple program with a very simple task: auto-format all *.cpp and *.h files in a project.
+AStyleHelper is a very simple program with a very simple task: auto-format all files in a git repository.

 ## Usage